n0txt/rookierepo/README.md

 # rookierepo
-This is a test repo.
+This is an updated test repo.